 In celebration of Teacher’s Day, I want to celebrate teachers who hear, understand, inspire and believe in their students.
 You do not go unnoticed for the mark you have made in many young lives and students around the world will forever be grateful to you.

-In this post, I want to highlight the five teachers who made an impact on my life and taught me many great things and not just about the subjects they taught but crucial life lessons too.
+In this post, I want to highlight the six teachers who made an impact on my life and taught me many great things and not just about the subjects they taught but crucial life lessons too.

 - To Ms Begum Who Always Believed in Me and Stood Up for Me